tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  IANA Considerations

 This document uses several registries that were originally created in
 {{RFC4346}}.
 IANA has updated these to reference this document.
 The registries and their allocation policies are below:

-- TLS Cipher Suite Registry: Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC5226}}.
+- TLS Cipher Suite Registry: values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC5226}}.
   Values with the first byte 255 (decimal) are reserved for Private Use {{RFC5226}}.